Convenia: Worth the Risk?

 There are 3 forms of antibiotics that can be used:

 1) Pills - If using pills, please see my Pilling Cats and Dogs article for reasons why you never want to 'dry' pill any animal.
 Don’t make the mistake of assuming that just because your cat swallowed the pill he is safe.
 Cats usually swallow the pill just fine but then it gets stuck at the end of the esophagus - just before entering the stomach.

 NEVER USE clindamycin (Antirobe) or doxycycline tablets.
-These medications are highly inflammatory and have caused fatal esophageal strictures.
+These medications are highly inflammatory and have caused fatal esophageal structures.

 3) Injectable - If using this route, vary the location to keep local inflammation to a minimum and ask your veterinarian if the medication can be diluted with a sterile solution.

 (The transdermal route - via an ointment applied to the ear - is not effective for antibiotics since adequate blood levels are not reached.)